keagster1/WindowFinder/README.md

 - Press Escape to hide the search window

 ### TODO:
+- Add ability to pin windows as favorites
+    - Will add these to the top of the list everytime
+    - Can be turned on/off
 - Refactor
     - Break code into functions
     - Remove unneeded code